DO YOU HAVE WHAT IT TAKES TO BE A DADEE FACILITATOR?

 DADEE Program Facilitators undertake a 3-day training course delivered by Professor Philip Morgan at the University of Newcastle.

-Facilitators will receive a DADEE training manual complete with all session slides and talking points, and detailed instructions for physical activity sessions.
+Facilitators will receive access to the DADEE online portal complete with all session slides and talking points, and detailed instructions for physical activity sessions.

 Benefits of being a DADEE Facilitator?